mutantturkey/SelectiveGenomeAmplification/README.md

     (foreground hit / background hit) * (foreground hit ^ fg_weight)

-### Score function
+### Scoring combinations

-The scoring function is this:
+All variables used in our scoring function are described here:

-    fg_pts = all the points of each mer in the combination, and sequence ends fg_mean_dist = mean distance between each point in fg_pts fg_stddev = standard deviation of distance between each point in fg_pts
+    fg_pts = an array of all the points of each mer in the combination, and sequence ends fg_mean_dist = mean distance between each point in fg_pts fg_stddev = standard deviation of distance between each point in fg_pts